 Post a position

-After the position is posted in GoldPASS powered by Handshake, employers may contact student organizations directly to inquire about ways to promote openings.
+After the position is posted in Handshake, employers may contact student organizations directly to inquire about ways to promote openings.
 Be sure to keep the College of Science and Engineering (CSE) Career Center informed of your connections with student groups so we can assist with any promotion and follow-up.
 Connect with CSE student groups.

 CSE generally has two recruiting cycles each year in fall and spring semesters.
 The college's career fairs typically kick off the recruiting for each semester.
 Companies often attend the career fair and follow up with a recruiting event and interviews on campus.